Jadevious/employees-management-ui/README.md

     $ npm start

 ### Testing
-You can run the tests contained in the project's test folder simply by running the following command.
+You can run the unit and automation tests contained in the project's test folder simply by running the following command.

-    $ npm test

-You can run a specific test in the test folder by running the npm test command along with the file's relevant path.

     $ npm test ./test/JobRolesAutomationTest.js